 New Orleans is known as the ultimate dining destination, and with hundreds of restaurants in Orleans Parish alone, you may get overwhelmed with where to go.
-Whether it's a special occasion, an important client dinner, a milestone celebration or just a chance to indulge, here's our list of restaurants worth splurging on.
-Knowledgeable waitstaff, interesting cocktail lists and delectable dishes make these dining establishments five stars.
+Whether it's a special occasion, an important client dinner, a milestone celebration, or just a chance to indulge, here's our list of restaurants worth splurging on.
+Knowledgeable waitstaff, extensive cocktail lists, and delectable dishes make these dining establishments five stars.

 One of the most famous dining establishments in New Orleans, Commander’s is loved by both visitors and locals.
 With many James Beard Awards, as well as many other accolades, the restaurant became a culinary legend under the late Ella Brennan and has carried on to continued success under Ella’s daughter Ti and her niece Lally.

 Inside of the quirky-yet-elegant Hotel Saint Vincent, San Lorenzo focuses on coastal Italian cuisine with New Orleans flair.
-Their lobster bucatini is on our list of 22 Dishes to Try in 2022, and the rest of their menu is just as delectable.
+May we suggest the lobster bucatini?
 Pop in for drinks before or after dinner at the hotel’s Paradise Lounge, and take in the vistas of charming Magazine Street.

 If looking for upscale seafood, GW Fins is the place.
 The menu changes daily to ensure freshness and seasonality.
 Since 2001, the restaurant has received many accolades, including yearly Wine Spectator Awards of Excellence.
 Don’t skip the bread!